Mark Weissman

-Mark Weissman (born February 24, 1949) is a Democratic politician and funeral home director who served as a member of the Florida House of Representatives from the 90th District from 2000 to 2002.
+Mark Weissman (February 24, 1949 – April 2026) was an American Democratic politician and funeral home director who served as a member of the Florida House of Representatives from the 90th District from 2000 to 2002.

 Early life and career

 Weissman was born in the Bronx in New York City.
 He moved to Florida in 1971 and attended Miami-Dade Community College, receiving his associate degree in 1971.
 He later attended Nova University, graduating with his bachelor's degree in 1986.
 He owned and operated several cemeteries for several decades, which he sold to Service Corporation International.

 In 1996, Weissman ran for the Parkland City Commission from District 4 in a special election following the resignation of the previous commissioner.
 He ran against civic activist Mary Wing Soares, production worker Tom Timmons, and businessman Jeffrey Kolodney, and won the election by a wide margin, receiving 51 percent of the vote.
 He was re-elected unopposed in 1998.